DataNeel/my_website/tropism/index.md

-# Tropism: art that depicts process
+# Tropism: art that unintentionally depicts process
 On December 16th, 2021, I will release my first work of my first on-chain work of generative art, [Tropism](https://www.artblocks.io/project/224), via Art Blocks.
 Its description reads...

 `Tropism is the phenomenon in which an organism's growth is influenced by environmental stimuli.
 Organisms of all shapes, sizes, and colors encounter varying amounts of external forces as they grow.
 These environmental stimuli are internalized, and the marks they leave end up being the defining characteristics of a life.`